shreeyansh-b/Tame-Bank-/README.md

 Tame Bank is a full-stack web app of a fictitious bank.

-Register, Sign-in, add cards and get free $500, make transfers to both external accounts and in etween accounts.
+Register, Sign-in, add cards and get free $500, make transfers to both external accounts and in between accounts.

 ## Demo